Lakes & Dams

 The Livingston County Drain Commissioner inspects, operates, and maintains 9 dams in Livingston County.
 Approximately 1/3 of 1 staff person’s time, averaged over the course of a year, is spent on monitoring and operating our lake level structures.
 Although the lake levels are Court ordered, and inspected regularly, official lake levels can fluctuate due to excessive precipitation or lack of rain and snow.

-West Crooked Lake – Proposed start of drawdown to winter level is October 18, 2023.
-The court order stipulates a winter lake level of 939.75′.
+West Crooked Lake – Proposed start for raising to summer level is March 16, 2026.
+The court order stipulates a summer lake level of 940.66′.

 Bass Lake